Everything PR News

 National network agencies — Edelman Seattle, Weber Shandwick Seattle, Burson — handle Fortune 500 hospitality and travel-adjacent accounts but generally do not lead destination DMO work in the state.

 Cruise sustainability pressure.
-Puget Sound emissions disputes are a multi-year story, and 2026 brings new state-level emissions rules that reshape how cruise lines communicate sustainability.
+Puget Sound emissions disputes are a multi-year story, with state-level emissions rules reshaping how cruise lines communicate sustainability.
 Cruise comms is moving from event-cycle to issue-cycle.

 Walla Walla maturity.
 Eastern Washington wine tourism is now a sustained national category, not a regional novelty.
 The PR discipline has shifted to compete with Napa, Sonoma, and Willamette for the same national wine-media surface.